u4ik/OBS_Eyetrack_Scene_Switcher/README.md

 ## Note

- - You may have to play around with the parameters for your own setup.
+ - You may have to play around with the parameters for your own setup or camera position.
 ---

 ## 🖥️ How It Works